vccw/vccw.github.io/index.md

 title: Home Page
 ---

+# Violet Crown Arts Fest Announced!

-We're in preparation for the <a href="artsfest.html">Violet Crown Arts Festival</a>, happening this December 6th and 7th.
-Details on the location and the application to be a featured artist will be posted soon.
+We're pleased to announce our <a href="artsfest.html">2014 Violet Crown Arts Festival</a>, happening on the first weekend in December, the 6th and 7th, at Brentwood Elementary.

+If you'd like to exhibit at the festival as an artist, please visit our
+<a href="artsfest_apply.html">festival guidelines and application page</a> for more
+information.
+Our first submission deadline is October 20th, with artists being announced starting on November 1st.
+Applications may be taken after that date on as space-available basis.

 <br>